charlescifuentes/devconnector/README.md

 # devconnector
-Social Network for developers, built with the MERN Stack
+I am developing this Social Network App for developers, using the MERN Stack (MongoDB, Express.js, React.js.
+Node.js also I'm using JWT, Redux, Css in JS